Sanrobertia: Flowers

 The flower heads of Sanrobertia gypsophila consist of 12–16 lilac ray florets, each about 5–6 mm long and 0.8–1.2 mm wide.
 These surround a disk of yellow florets.

 Chromosomes

-S. gypsophila has a monoploid number (also called base number) of nine chromosomes (x = 9).
+Sanrobertia gypsophila has a monoploid number (also called base number) of nine chromosomes (x = 9).
 The species is diploid with a total chromosome count of 18.